oscar-system/Oscar.jl/docs/src/integer.md

     The rem function does not provide a minimal set of representatives, e.g. rem(-2, 3) = -2 but rem(1, 3) = 1.

+All integer Euclidean division functions accept a Julia `Int` for one of their arguments.

 ## [Divisibility testing](@id integer_divisibility_testing)

 Divisibility testing is performed using the `divides` function.